radareorg/r2ai/README.md

 ## Features

 * Prompt the language model without internet requirements
+* Index large codebases or markdown books using a vector database
 * Slurp file contents and make actions on that
-* Embed the output of an r2 command and ask the LLM to resolve questions
+* Embed the output of an r2 command and resolve questions on the given data
 * Define different system-level assistant role
 * Set environment variables to provide context to the language model
 * Live with repl and batch mode from cli or r2 prompt
 * Accessible as an r2lang-python plugin, keeps session state inside radare2
-* Scriptable from bash, r2pipe, and javascript (r2papi)
+* Scriptable from python, bash, r2pipe, and javascript (r2papi)
 * Use different models, dynamically adjust query template
   * Load multiple models and make them talk between them